-During the process of producing software products, engineers unintentionally create vulnerabilities that are later discovered and mitigated.
-We hope that by paying greater attention to the early phases of the development lifecycle, we can change the nature of the engineering process to detect and eliminate—and later avoid—vulnerabilities before products ship.
-We plan to achieve this goal by placing knowledge, techniques, and tools in the hands of engineers to help them understand how vulnerabilities are created and discovered so that they can learn to avoid them.
-To achieve this goal, we have developed the following related tools.
+During the process of producing software products, vendors unintentionally create vulnerabilities that are later discovered and mitigated.
+We hope that by paying greater attention to the early phases of the development lifecycle, we can change the nature of the software development process to detect and eliminate—and later avoid—vulnerabilities before products are released.
+We plan to achieve this goal by placing knowledge, techniques, and tools in the hands of software vendors to help them understand how vulnerabilities are created and discovered so that they can learn to avoid them.
+To achieve this goal, we have developed a suite of tools.

 2010 CERT Vulnerability Discovery Workshop